Faster quantum and classical SDP approximations for quadratic binary optimization: Introduction

-\begin{bigthm}[Hamiltonian Updates: runtime] Let $A$ be a (real-valued), symmetric $n \times n$ matrix with column sparsity $s$.
-Then, the associated renormalized \textsc{MaxQP SDP} \eqref{equ:maxqpsdp} can be solved up to additive accuracy $\epsilon$ in runtime $\tcO\left( n^{1.5} s^{0.5+o(1)}\mathrm{poly}(1/\epsilon)\right)$ on a quantum computer and $\tcO\left( \min \{n^2s, n^\omega \}\mathrm{poly}(1/\epsilon)\right)$ on a classical computer. \end{bigthm} Here $\omega$ is the matrix multiplication exponent.
-The polynomial dependency on inverse accuracy is rather high (e.g.\ $(1/\epsilon)^{12}$ for the classical algorithm) and we intend to improve this scaling in future work.
+Here $\omega$ is the matrix multiplication exponent.
+With some abuse of terminology, the word ``solves" is used with slightly different meanings for the classical and quantum algorithms in the statement above.
+For the classical algorithm we can indeed output a feasible solution of \textsc{MaxQP SDP} that is $n\epsilon$ close to the optimal target value.
+In the quantum case, the output is in the form of a quantum state $\rho$ such that $n\rho$ is $\cO(n\epsilon)$ close in trace distance to a feasible point and with value that is $n\|A\|\epsilon$ close, what we will call approximately feasible.
 We emphasize that the quantum algorithm also outputs a classical description of a solution that is approximately feasible in a sense that will be made precise below.
+The polynomial dependency on inverse accuracy is rather high (e.g.\ $(1/\epsilon)^{12}$ for the classical algorithm).
+We expect future work to be able to improve this.

 Already the classical runtime improves upon the best known existing results and we refer to Section~\ref{sub:related} for a detailed comparison.
 Access to a quantum computer would increase this gap further.
-However, it is important to point out that Theorem~\ref{thm:main_intro} addresses the renormalized \textsc{MaxQP SDP} \eqref{equ:maxqpsdp}.
-Converting it into standard form \eqref{eq:maxqpsdp1} results in an approximation error of order $n \| A \| \epsilon$.
-In contrast, MMW \cite{Arora2005} -- the fastest existing algorithm -- incurs an error proportional to $\epsilon\| A \|_{\ell_1}$, where $\| A \|_{\ell_1}=\sum_{i,j}|A_{i,j}|$.
-Importantly, the scaling of our algorithm is favorable for generic problem instances, see Section~\ref{sub:related}.
+However, it is important to point out that Theorem~\ref{thm:main_intro} has an approximation error of order $n \| A \| \epsilon$.
+In contrast, MMW \cite{Arora2005} -- the fastest existing algorithm -- incurs an error proportional to $\epsilon\| A \|_{\ell_1}$, where $\| A \|_{\ell_1}=\sum_{i,j}|A_{i,j}|$, making a straightforward comparison more difficult.
+Importantly, the scaling of our algorithm is favorable for generic problem instances and spin glass models, see Section~\ref{sub:related}.